-Union Preliminary Substantive: The Union player has won a preliminary substantive victory if all of the following are true in the Victory Check Phase
+Union Preliminary Substantive: The Union player wins a preliminary substantive victory if all of the following are true in the Victory Check Phase

-- a) The Army of Northern Virginia is currently in a state of Panic. - b) The Army of the Potomac is not in a state of Disorder or Panic. - c) The Confederate player has not already achieved a preliminary substantive victory.
+- b) The Army of the Potomac is not in a state of Disorder or Panic. - c) The Confederate player has not already achieved a preliminary substantive victory.

-The Confederate player may only cancel such a Union substantive victory if he is able to achieve a decisive victory.
+The Confederate player may only cancel such a Union substantive victory if he is able to achieve a decisive victory (either via a Union Flight or by having 210 victory points at game end).